 Students can indicate interest in participating in one of our themed communities on their housing application in the Husky Housing Portal through eServices.

-Students participating in the University Honors Program are eligible to live in the Honors Community which is located in Lawrence Hall.
-Living on campus with other Honors students is an exciting way to expand your experience in the Honors Program beyond the classroom.
+The Honors Community in Lawrence Hall is comprised of students that participate in the University Honors Program.
 The Honors Community is designed to complement and support your academic work while also giving you opportunities to meet other honors students, be part of a dynamic and social community, and of course, have fun!

-This themed community provides upper-division and graduate level students with housing specifically designed to support their scholarly needs and academic pursuits.
-This community provides a quiet, yet supportive environment where learning takes precedence.
-This community provides opportunities for networking and connection with faculty and staff while participating in programming that focuses on professional growth and development.
+The Husky Scholars community in Lawrence Hall provides graduate students with housing specifically designed to support their scholarly needs and academic pursuits.
+Located in the same building as the University Honors Community, it provides a quiet and supportive environment where learning takes precedence.
+Residents in this community have an opportunity to network with faculty/staff and participate in programs that promote professional growth and development.

 This all-gendered housing option in Shoemaker Hall allows same-gender roommates, opposite-gender roommates and other gender-identity roommates.